FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 However, it is illegal in the state of Ohio:

-• To make an offer on a home for sale that requires the bidder to find someone else to ultimately buy the property.
+• To make an offer on a home for sale requires the bidder to find someone else to ultimately buy the property.

 • To advertise real property for sale that is not owned by the advertiser or being marketed by an Ohio real estate licensee.